-physiological, morphological, anatomical and chemical aspects of plant performance.
-Therefore, many phenotyping efforts aim to understand one or more of these components, such as photosynthesis, root architecture, or above ground biomass and subsequently build on crop models to scale to yield (Parent & Tardieu, 2014).
+However, even more than in genomics or other 'omics disciplines, plant phenotyping is a multi-dimensional challenge, especially for crop species.
+This is because complex, commercially important targets, such as 'yield improvement', result from a variety of physiological, morphological, anatomical, and chemical aspects of plant performance.
+Therefore, many phenotyping efforts aim to understand one or more of these components such as photosynthesis, root architecture, or above ground biomass and subsequently build on crop models to scale to yield (Parent and Tardieu, 2014).

-Given the developmental changes observed over time from seedling to mature plant, emphasis of most newly-developed phenotyping techniques is on non-destructive approaches, such as (3-dimensional) imaging with RGB (red, green and blue) cameras (Figure 1), thermal and hyperspectral imaging and/or fluorescence measurements of photosynthesis.
-Analyses of physiological processes such as enzyme activities (Gibon & Rolin, 2012), transpiration or carbon flux (carbon gain through photosynthesis, carbon loss through leaf, stem and root respiration) are far more challenging as automation in these fields is not straightforward.
-Automated sampling of leaf material by means of robots will represent an important advance (Alenya et al., 2012).
+Given the developmental changes observed over time from seedling to mature plant, emphasis of most newly developed phenotyping techniques is on non-destructive approaches, such as (three-dimensional) imaging with red, green and blue (RGB) cameras (Figure 1), thermal and hyperspectral imaging, and/or fluorescence measurements of photosynthesis.
+Analyses of physiological processes such as enzyme activities (Gibon and Rolin, 2012), transpiration or carbon flux (carbon gain through photosynthesis, carbon loss through leaf, stem and root respiration) are far more challenging, as automation in these fields is not straightforward.
+Automated sampling of leaf material using robots will represent an important advance (Alenyà et al., 2012).

-A single genotype has the potential to display a range of different phenotypes depending on the environmental conditions it is subjected to.
+A single genotype has the potential to display a range of different phenotypes depending on the environmental conditions to which it is subjected.
 One challenge for researchers is to consider and address logistical issues that arise when coordinating physiological studies.
 For example large, in-depth studies (such as for GWAS and QTL analyses) require considerable experimental space and resources necessary for the growth and analysis of a wide array (>200) of plant genotypes.
-Proper attention must be given to the environmental conditions, ensuring they are consistent across all replicates.
-Constant environmental conditions allow for a better assessment of physiological responses and most analyses are typically carried out with plants growing individually in pots, either in a growth room with small plants such as Arabidopsis, or in the glasshouse with larger, but agriculturally more relevant species such as Triticum or Zea.
-Small pot sizes ensure enough space for many replicates as well as easy handling in automated phenotyping stations, but may also limit plant growth (Poorter et al., 2012a).
+Proper attention must be given to environmental conditions, ensuring that they are consistent across all replicates.
+Constant environmental conditions allow for a better assessment of physiological responses and most analyses are typically carried out with plants that are grown individually in pots, either in a growth room with small plants such as Arabidopsis, or in the glasshouse with larger, but agriculturally more relevant species such as Triticum or Zea.
+Small pot sizes ensure that there is enough space for many replicates as well as easy handling in automated phenotyping stations, but may also limit plant growth (Poorter et al., 2012a).
 Environmental conditions are generally under tight control in growth rooms and, to a lesser extent, in glasshouses.
-Nevertheless, both growth room and glasshouse environments are significantly more stable than the fluctuating environment plants experience when subjected to field conditions.
-Consequently, genotypes that perform well in controlled environments may not necessarily be the ones that perform the best in the field.
-Care has to therefore be taken when choosing and testing relevant conditions, i.e. light and temperature (Poorter et al., 2016).
-This is especially true in cases where plants are tested under suboptimal conditions, such as a low nutrient or water supply (Ingestad, 1987; Bloom, 2014).
+Nevertheless, both growth room and glasshouse environments are significantly more stable than the fluctuating environmental conditions that plants experience when subjected to field conditions.
+Consequently, genotypes that perform well in controlled environments may not necessarily be the ones that perform best in the field.
+Care has therefore to be taken when choosing and testing relevant conditions, i.e. light and temperature (Poorter et al., 2016).
+This is especially true when plants are tested under suboptimal conditions, such as a low nutrient or water supply (Ingestad, 1987).
 Limiting pot size, or improper timing of induced stresses could make the entire phenotypic analysis irrelevant (Passioura, 2012).
-Finally, in cases where plant performance in the field is the ultimate aim, one has to keep in mind that a genotype that thrives well when grown individually in a pot may not necessarily be the genotype that will perform best under conditions where plants are grown at high densities, such as in agriculture (Tollenaar and Wu, 1999).
+Finally, when plant performance in the field is the ultimate aim, one has to keep in mind that a genotype that thrives well when grown individually in a pot may not necessarily be the genotype that will perform best under conditions in which plants are grown at high densities, such as in agriculture (Tollenaar and Wu, 1999).